Information topologies on non-commutative state spaces

+This section summarizes properties of the I-/rI-topology of a C*-subalgebra $\cA$ of ${\rm Mat}(n,\bC)$ with focus on similarities to a metric topology.
+Reasoning is done within the theory of sequential convergence, recalled in \S\ref{sec:topo}, exceptions are the Pinsker-Csisz\'ar inequality (\ref{eq:pinsker}) and the continuity result of (\ref{eq:omegaconts}) which are from matrix theory.
+Since the I-topology and the rI-topology share many properties, we use a pre\-fix variable $\omega\in\{{\rm I},{\rm rI}\}$ to denote

+Unless otherwise specified we always use the norm topology.
+We end the section with an application in information theory. \begin{Def}[Information topology]~ \begin{enumerate}[1.] \item We use short-hand notation for the two possible variable orderings of the relative entropy (\ref{eq:relative_entropy}),

-The analogue of the $\omega$-closure is well-known in probability theory \cite{Csiszar05}, however it can strictly decrease the infimum as Example~\ref{exa:clcl} demonstrates.
-We turn to topology.
-If $\{A(i)\}_{i\in\bN}$ is a sequence of statements, then we shall say that $A(i)$ is true {\it for large $i$} if there is $N\in\bN$ such that $A(i)$ holds for all $i\geq N$. \begin{Def} We define a family of subsets of the state space $\cS$ by
+If $\{A(i)\}_{i\in\bN}$ is a sequence of statements, then we shall say that $A(i)$ is true {\it for large $i$} if there is $N\in\bN$ such that $A(i)$ holds for all $i\geq N$.
+We define a family of subsets of the state space $\cS$ by

 The {\it open $\omega$-disk} about $\rho\in\cS$ with radius $\epsilon\in(0,\infty]$ is

 and the {\it closed $\omega$-disk} about $\rho\in\cS$ with radius $\epsilon\in(0,\infty]$ is